 What To Do When You Have Too Much To Do

 Alright, friends.
 It’s no secret that I’ve been neglecting this little space of mine on the internet for the past month.
-Not only have I been experiencing a slight lack of motivation in the writing department, I’ve also been dealing with the madness that is trying to juggle a full time job, blogging, grad school, and having a personal life.
+Not only have I been experiencing a slight lack of motivation in the writing department, I’ve been trying to deal with the overwhelm that comes from juggling a full time job, blogging, grad school, and having a personal life.

 I never expected it to be easy to manage all of these things at once, but I also didn’t expect to feel so overwhelmed that I’d feel the need to crawl up in a ball and ignore all of my responsibilities.